 Fractures of the heel bone occur following an acute injury to the foot.
 For this reason, calcaneal fractures are severe injuries.
 Furthermore, if the fracture involves the joints, there is the potential for long-term consequences such as arthritis and chronic pain.

-Most calcaneal fractures are the result of a traumatic event, most commonly, falling from a height, such as a ladder, or being in an automobile accident where the heel is crushed against the floorboard.
-Calcaneal fractures can also occur with other types of injuries, such as an ankle sprain.
-A smaller number of calcaneal fractures are stress fractures, caused by overuse or repetitive stress on the heel bone.
+Most calcaneal fractures are stress-related, or the result of a traumatic event.
+Trauma-related heel bone fractures are the result of a strong impact.
+The most common causes are falling from a high height (such as a ladder) and being involved in an automobile accident, where in most cases the heel is crushed against the car’s floorboard.
+On the other hand, stress-related calcaneal fractures occur over time.
+These are mostly due to overuse or repetitive pressure exerted on the heel bone.